Changing Object's Shape

 By using a compound path, you can cut holes in objects (prevent a particular area from being filled) or create a complex object out of several simple ones.

 To cut a hole, you should place one object over another.
 Select them.
 Then tap on the Make Compound Path button.
 It doesn't matter if the smaller object is in front or behind the bigger one.
+The same result can be achieved by applying the Exclude Boolean operation, followed by Expand.

 A path may outline some area in the middle of the object.
 The program uses certain rules to determine if such an area is inside a shape, and therefore should be filled, or it is outside and shouldn't be filled.
 These rules are Non-zero Winding Fill Rule and Even-Odd Fill Rule .
 To choose a rule, tap on one of the Fill Mode buttons in the Path panel.
 The Even-Odd rule is used by default because it creates more predictable results.